Soccer-USL's San Diego Loyal forfeit game in protest over alleged homophobic slur

 "...Our guys, to their credit, said we were not going to stand for this.
 They were clear in that moment that they were giving up all hopes of making the playoffs, even though they were beating one of the best teams in the league."

-Rising midfielder Junior Flemmings said in a statement on Twitter that he was the player accused but labelled the accusations false.

 "At no point did I say a homophobic slur towards Collin Martin.
-I do not know Collin personally, but I respect all of my opponents equally, Collin included," Flemmings said.
+I do not know Collin personally, but I respect all of my opponents equally, Collin included," Flemmings said on Twitter.
 "I stand in solidarity with the LGBTQ+ movement."

 The USL, which is the country's second-tier competition below Major League Soccer, said it was aware of the incident and would investigate the matter.